aubreyhayes47/LibreAssistant/README.md

 2. LibreAssistant checks if the CourtListener plugin is enabled.
 If not, it prompts you to enable it (with a single click).
 3. The plugin requests an API key if needed, guiding you through a simple, non-technical setup.

-All legacy features are fully supported for backward compatibility and a smooth transition for users of my-ollama-wrapper.
-LibreAssistant adds a new plugin system for even greater extensibility.
 4. As the assistant works, you see a visual indicator showing the CourtListener plugin is active.
 5. The summary is returned, and you can review which plugins were used for full transparency.
 # Legacy Features from my-ollama-wrapper